 Link the conclusions with the goals of the study but avoid unqualified statements and conclusions not completely supported by data.
 In particular, authors should avoid making statements on economic benefits and costs unless their manuscript includes economics data and analyses.
 Avoid claiming priority and alluding to work that has not been completed.
 State new hypothesis when warranted.
 But clearly label them such recommendations, when appropriate, may be included.

 Persons who have contributed intellectually to the paper but whose contributions do not justify authorship may be named and the function or contribution is described - for example, "scientific advisor critical review of study proposal, "data collection," or "participation clinical trial".
 Such persons must have given their permission to be named.
-Authors are responsible for obtaining written permission from person acknowledged by name, because readers may infer their endorsement the data and conclusions.
 Technical help should be acknowledged in a paragraph separate from those acknowledging other contributions.

 References should be cited in consecutive numerical order at first mentioned in the text and designated by the reference number in parenthesis.
 References appearing in a table or figure should be numbered sequentially with those in text.